dwyl/home/README.md

 We intend to use robots for as much domestic work as possible to both alleviate the burden of "chores" and
-Initially this will be confined to a robotic vaccuum cleaner, but
+Initially this will be confined to a robotic vacuum cleaner, but with a Hardware Hacking Lab in the basement, we expect at least one of our members to get creative with this.